royans/mysqlc/README.md

 ## Risks/Warnings
 * This is a proof of concept.
 Don't trust it, but feel free to be inspired
-* The "translate" command world perfectly for simple operations, but may require a few attempts for more complex operations
+* The "translate" command works perfectly for simple operations, but may require a few attempts for more complex operations
   * In a future version, I may introduce retries (which I do with gbash), but not in this current one
 * There is no input validation at all - again the assumption is that its being run by someone fully trusted
 * SQL History record could be a potential source of leak as well - we should assume the system is locked down